iimyzf/Inception/README.md

 ## What is FTP?
 And How Does it Work?

-  FTP or File Transfer Protocol is a protocol that's used for transferring files between a client and a server over TCP/IP network, such as the internet.
+  FTP or File Transfer Protocol is a protocol that's used for transferring files between a client and a server over TCP/IP network, such as the Internet.
 It provides a robust mechanism for users to upload, download, and manage files on remote servers.

-  FTP works by opening two connections that link the 2 hosts (client and server) trying to communicate between each other, one connection is designed for the commands and replies that gets sent between the two clients, and the other connection is handles the transfer of the data.
+  FTP works by opening two connections that link the 2 hosts (client and server) trying to communicate with each other, one connection is designed for the commands and replies that get sent between the two clients, and the other connection handles the transfer of the data.

 ## How to Configure FTP?
-And How to Test If it's Working?
+And How to Test If It's Working?

-  Before configuring and testing if FTP is working, you need to install FileZilla or other alternatives in your machine, which will allow you to transfer files between the two hosts easily and make sure that everything works as it should.
-I'll use FileZilla in my end
+  Before configuring and testing if FTP is working, you need to install FileZilla or other alternatives on your machine, which will allow you to transfer files between the two hosts easily and make sure that everything works as it should.
+I'll use FileZilla on my end
 ```bash
 sudo apt-get install filezilla
 ```